ghdl/ghdl-cosim/doc/vhpidirect/linking.rst

 ..
 HINT::
   The process for personal code is the same, provided the code is compiled to an object file.
   Analysis must be made of the HDL files, then elaboration with ``-e -Wl,personal.o [options...] primary_unit [secondary_unit]`` as arguments.
-  Additional object files are flagged separate ``-Wl,*`` arguments.
+  Additional object files are flagged as separate ``-Wl,*`` arguments.
 The elaboration step will compile the executable with the custom resources.
   Further reading (particularly about the backend particularities) is at :ref:`Elaboration:command` and :ref:`Run:command`.

 .. _Linking_with_Ada: